danielzgsilva/CNNs_vs_Weather/README.md

 By default, model weights are saved in a 'models' directory as a tar ball with the --model_name you passed
 ```~/path/to/CNNs_vs_Weather/models/resnet_test.tar```

-For a complete list of possible training parametes run:
+For a complete list of possible training parameters run:
 ```python train.py --help```

 ### Test